 Each semester, about 20 students come to call Mystic, CT home.
 When not at sea or traveling on our field seminars, you’ll live cooperatively in one of five fully restored, 19th-century homes (numbers 2, 3, 6, 7 and 8 on the map) at Mystic Seaport.

 Our administrative and faculty offices are in Labaree House (1).
 The Carlton Marine Science Center or MSC (5) provides the main classroom and laboratory space for the science classes, in addition to serving as a 24-hour study space.
-The G.W.
-Blunt White Building (16) provides classroom space for the humanities courses, while Sturges Cottage (4) is a 24-hour student life center with workout equipment, games, a television, a piano, a reading nook, and lounge space.
+The Masin Room, located in Mystic Seaport’s newly built Thompson Building, houses our policy, literature, history and science classes–and boasts beautiful views of the Mystic River Estuary.
+Sturges Cottage (4) is a 24-hour student life center with workout equipment, games, a television, a piano, a reading nook, and lounge space.

 But learning doesn’t end there: all of Mystic Seaport becomes your classroom.
 The Museum’s 17 coastal acres and 60 buildings provide a unique and inviting setting for all four of your classes and free time.